-Dr. and Mrs. Van Velsor had 4 children, William Wallace, Edwin Raymond, Helena Maud and Daniel James.
-Their sons all became doctors.
+Dr. and Mrs. Van Velsor had 4 children; William Wallace Van Velsor, Edwin Raymond Van Velsor, Helena Maud Van Velsor and Daniel James Van Velsor.
+His sons all became doctors.

 In 1885 Bell Telephone service arrived in Blenheim.
-Dr. Van Velsor’s office and residence was two of the first locations that were hooked up to the new system.
+Dr. Van Velsor’s office and his residence were two of the first locations that were hooked up to the new system.

-*His eldest son, Dr. William Wallace Van Velsor, was born in 1860 in Blenheim.
-In the 1881 census William is listed as a medical student.
+*Dr. Van Velsor’s eldest son, Dr. William Wallace Van Velsor, was born in 1860 in Blenheim.
+According to the 1881 census William is listed as a medical student.
 He married Jessie A. Pearson on the 17th of July, 1882 in Galt, Ontario.
 She was the daughter of John Pearson and the former Jane Walton Pearson.
-Dr. William Wallace Van Velsor died on the 28th of June, 1897 and he was buried at Evergreen Cemetery in Blenheim.
+Dr. William Wallace Van Velsor practiced medicine in Harrington, Nebraska.
+He died on the 28th of June, 1897 and he was buried at Evergreen Cemetery in Blenheim.
 His wife Jessie died on the 23rd of April, 1888 and she was also buried in Blenheim.